Barb Kelsey, Career Services Manager at Western Technical College, advises parents on how to help their children find their career passion.

 Interviewer: Yeah, I would agree with that.
 You mentioned some resources earlier on in our conversation, I just want to reiterate some of those today, just some starting points for young students.

-Barb: WiCareerPathways.org [now planitpathways.org] or the witechcolleges.org, both of those sites have very good resources to explore career pathways more in depth.
+Barb: WiCareerPathways.org or the wistechcolleges.org, both of those sites have very good resources to explore career pathways more in depth.
 I would also highly recommend Onet, which is put out by the department of labor as a great resource to find out about particular careers as well as labor market information.
 And worknet.wisconsin.gov.
 That's a great site to explore labor market information where there's the most job openings, the highest growth areas, you can do information wage comparisons, and do a lot of exploration on that site as well.

 Interviewer: That's another really good point, you may be really passionate about a certain career but if nobody is hiring for that career, you're going to be in trouble.